stjudecloud/university/docs/visualization-community/embed/index.md

 ## Create a html file
 **You will need a text editor to create a .html file for embedding**
-*	Open notepad or a text editor.
+1. Open notepad or a text editor.
-*	Copy your code block you generated for your visualization.
+2. Copy your code block you generated for your visualization.
-    * Replace the run ProteinPaint () command with your code block.
+3. Replace the r`unproteinpaint()` command with your code block.
       * This should be everything between the script <>.
-*	Save the file with the .html suffix.
+4. Save the file with the .html suffix.
-*	Drag and drop the .html file into the browser, open the saved .html file by double-clicking, or save within a website.
+5. Drag and drop the .html file into the browser, open the saved .html file by double-clicking, or save within a website.

 **Block Code Example**